Management By Objectives (MBO)

 This participatory process ensures that personal objectives with respect to general team objectives, department objectives, business unit objectives and ultimately organizational objectives are made clear.

-Management by objectives is not a one-off exercise
+Management By Objectives (MBO): it is not a one-off exercise

 Peter Drucker’s five steps are not a one-off exercise.
 It is a development cycle that takes the organizational objectives as the starting point and these need to be translated to an individual level.